amodm/api-covid19-in/README.md

 * Stats: https://api.rootnet.in/covid19-in/stats/latest
 * Stats as a daily series: https://api.rootnet.in/covid19-in/stats/daily
 * Contact & helpline: https://api.rootnet.in/covid19-in/contacts
+* Notifications & advisories: https://api.rootnet.in/covid19-in/notifications
 * Refresh the data from source (maintainer only) https://api.rootnet.in/covid19-in/refresh

-## TBD
-* Notifications & advisories: https://api.rootnet.in/covid19-in/notifications

 ## For contributors